 Before I go into any detail or comparison, I just want to say thanks again to the guys at Worldwide for lending the demo fork and for being such an informed resource with all things mountain biking.
 These guys are riders and want to help you enjoy the trail ahead that much more.

 This fork has been on my list of products to check out when I could, as I know DVO’s reputation of making solid suspension products.
 And as a SoCal resident, who doesn’t like to support locally?
 From initial impressions to end performance the DVO Diamond is an impressive damper.

 First off, this is a great looking piece.
 The one I rode came in all black with black graphics and lime green anodized small parts.
 The subdued paint and graphics and impeccable fit and finish lend very much to the idea that this thing means business.
 I like external adjustability and initial setup was a breeze and pretty spot on for my liking following the manual’s suggestions for rider weight.

-Finally the handlebar input to the DVO was very precise and direct.
+Finally, the handlebar input to the DVO was very precise and direct.
 It never felt squirmy or lost when my front wheel found a rut or when trying to hold a line through a rock garden.
-Performance was consistent with zero issues.
+The performance was consistent with zero issues.
 I never wished for more out on the trail.
 The DVO more than keeps up with the bigger names in suspension and does not disappoint.
 Now get on your bikes and ride!!!